East Hampton Market

 How long do homes stay on the market in East Hampton?

-Homes in East Hampton currently spend an average of 69 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in East Hampton currently spend an average of 35 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 How do I finance a investment property in East Hampton?